firefox-devtools/debugger/docs/remotely-debuggable-browsers.md

 ### Safari

-These are the instructions for getting the debugger.html project to connect to and debug Safari on various platforms.
+These are the instructions for getting the *debugger* project to connect to and debug Safari on various platforms.
 Please file issues or make pull requests for any errors you encounter.

 #### iOS Simulator (Mac only)